elevien/math50_2025/exams.md

 ## Final

-The final is cummulative and includes everyhing on the midterm.
+The final is cummulative and includes everyhing on the midterm, plus Units 4-6.

 You will need to: